-The Harvard Bridge Program is an adult education and training program open to all Harvard University staff and faculty as well as the employees of most Harvard contractors working on our campus.
+The Harvard Bridge Program is an adult education and training program open to all benefits eligible Harvard University staff, research scholars and faculty as well as to the employees of most Harvard contractors working on our campus.
 The Bridge Program provides employees with the skills and confidence to excel in their current roles, meet their career goals, and prosper in their personal lives.

 Classes meet on campus generally once or twice a week before, during and after work hours and on Saturdays for the fall and spring semesters, with abbreviated classes and specialized programs offered during the summer.
 The program meets the needs of learners at all levels.